0115 775 0284Courtyard Business Centre, 41a Southwold Drive, Nottingham NG8 1PA Open 8.30am to 6.30pm

 Building/ Structural Surveys

-On this Derby Homebuyers Survey we encountered severe structural movement causing a considerable slope on the landing floor.
+On this Nottingham Homebuyers Survey we encountered severe structural movement causing a considerable slope on the landing floor.
 The movement also showed up in the fracturing and dropping of brickwork above window openings.
 The original slate roof had been recovered with much heavier concrete tiles but there had been no attempt to upgrade the roof structure making it vulnerable to failue in the event of heavy snow.
 Poor gutter arrangements put the property at risk of water penetration as it has solid walls which will make it cold and prone to condensation.

 Terace house constructed about 1904

 The brickwork has dropped above the front bedroom sodier lintel due to past movement of the property.
 The movement is unlikely to progress and could be rebuilt for cosmetic affect.

 The proeperty has a concrete tile roof where as the adjacent property has a slate roof.